 This document forms part of the Local Plan for Nottingham City along with the Core Strategy which guides development in Nottingham City.
 This document contains policies and site allocations against which future development proposals in Nottingham City will be determined.
-It shows further proposed changes as tracked changes to the Revised Publication Version, September 2017 with additions in blue underline and deletions in red strikethrough.
+It shows proposed main modification changes as tracked changes to the Revised Publication Version, September 2017, with additions in blue underline and deletions in red strikethrough.
+Additional modifications are shown in light grey.